kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 | on | off| Existing Kubernetes behavior, API server gets requests of modify parameters in VolumeAttributesClass but does not act on it
 | off | on | external-provisioner/external-resizer should not get any event to create PVC with VolumeAttributesClass/update VolumeAttributesClass, the current resize flow stays the same |
 | on | on | New behavior.                                                                                                                    |

+After promotion to GA, the feature is enabled by default but can still be disabled.
+Disabling is allowed because it could not be enabled by default during beta due to its dependency on the off-by-default API group.
+Immediately enabling it by default with no fallback option could be too risky.
+Please refer to [Beta Feature Gate Promotion Requirements](https://github.com/kubernetes/enhancements/tree/master/keps/sig-architecture/5241-beta-featuregate-promotion-requirements#proposal).

 ## Production Readiness Review Questionnaire